 Will I incur Guernsey tax on my dividends?

-Shareholders not tax resident in Guernsey: Under current tax arrangements, provided the Company maintains its exempt status, the Company’s distributions, whether paid in cash or as a scrip dividend, are made to Shareholders (not being Guernsey tax resident) without giving rise to a liability to Guernsey income tax.
+Shareholders that are not a tax resident in Guernsey: Under current tax arrangements, provided the Company maintains its exempt status, the Company’s distributions, whether paid in cash or as a scrip dividend, are made to Shareholders (not being Guernsey tax resident) without giving rise to a liability to Guernsey income tax.
 Furthermore, the Company is not required to withhold Guernsey tax on such distributions.

-Shareholders tax resident in Guernsey: Shareholders who are resident for tax purposes in Guernsey (which includes Alderney and Herm) will incur Guernsey income tax at the applicable rate on a distribution, whether received in cash or as a scrip dividend from the Company.
+Shareholders that are a tax resident in Guernsey: Shareholders who are resident for tax purposes in Guernsey (which includes Alderney and Herm) will incur Guernsey income tax at the applicable rate on a distribution, whether received in cash or as a scrip dividend from the Company.
 Provided the Company maintains its exempt status, there is no requirement for the Company to withhold tax from the payment of a distribution to a Guernsey resident Shareholder.